Research Interest

 University of Lausanne, Switzerland

-Honeybees serve as great model for studying gut microbiota evolution in the context of host ecology and evolution given their well-documented ecology and evolutionary history.
-Unlike the more diverse microbiomes of humans, primates, and mice, honeybees offer a more tractable system for understanding how gut microbiota are distributed and have evolved.
-This research is crucial for understanding how symbiotic interactions change and evolve across species but has been hindered by the lack of high-resolution genomic data.
+Honeybees serve as a powerful model for studying gut microbiota evolution in the context of host ecology and evolutionary history.
+Unlike the highly diverse and variable microbiomes of humans, primates, or mice, honeybees harbor a small, conserved set of gut microbes shaped by well-documented ecological and evolutionary forces.
+This makes them a tractable system for understanding how gut microbiota are distributed and evolve across hosts.

 Apis Profile Picture